Metro Denver EDC accents strengths and challenges to state in ‘Toward a More Competitive Colorado’ report

 “Having the best and brightest workers is a key differentiator for Colorado when it comes to growing our industry base and appealing to expanding companies and site selection consultants,” explained Tom Clark, CEO of the Metro Denver EDC.
 “The quest for talent, whether it be attracting or growing a skilled workforce, is one of the top drivers of today’s site selection decisions and what makes a state the most competitive in today’s economic development arena.”

 Another area where Colorado stands out nationally is in innovation, ranking in the top 10 for 13 of the 19 innovation measures included in the study.
 The state garnered a No. 2 ranking (behind Massachusetts) in the Milken Institute’s State Science and Technology Index, which lauded Colorado for its human capital investments and commitment to clean technology.

-- Top-10 rankings in key innovation measures:
+Colorado’s performance in other key innovation measures: